huangli712/ACFlow/docs/src/man/tricks.md

 2. The BarRat solver wants more input data than the other solvers.
 The `ngrid` parameter should be at least 100.
 See [`ngrid`](@ref ngrid).

-3. Sometimes Prony approximation will lead to worse results.
+3. Sometimes the Prony approximation will lead to worse results.
 Use it carefully.

 4. If you know the noise level of input data, please set `epsilon` to it and let `denoise` = "prony_s".
 If you do not know the noise level of input data, just let `denoise` = "prony_o" or "none".